pip-services/pip-services-docs/content/en/python/sqlserver/persistence/_index.md

 #### [SqlServerPersistence](sqlserver_persistence)
 Abstract persistence component that stores data in SQLServer using the official driver.

-This is the most basic persistence component that is only able to store data items of any type.
+This is the most basic persistence component that is able to store data items of any type.

 </div>